PPE = Personal Protective Equipment

 It is important that our health workforce remains strong and healthy during this time.

 Should our support workers be wearing masks at work?

-Due to recent local transmission in Victoria, as of 6pm Tuesday 25th May 2021 face masks will need to be worn by support workers delivering services.
+Due to current local transmission in Victoria, face masks must be worn by support workers/staff delivering services.